teleponi/rls_buddy/readme.md

 - **Health Checks:** Verifying that all services are up and running.
 - **User Authentication:** Testing the creation of users, token generation, and token validation.
-- **Tracking Data Management:** Ensuring that sleep and day tracking data can be created, retrieved, and managed correctly through the API Gateway.
-- **Service Communication:** Confirming that the API Gateway correctly routes requests to the appropriate microservices and that the services communicate as expected.

-to generate a coverage report, run:

    ```bash
    cd user_service
    pytest tests -vv --cov=./ --cov-config=.converage.rc --no-header
    ```

    to generate a html report, run:

    ```bash
     pytest tests/ -vv --cov=./  --cov-report=html --no-header
     ```